ghodulik95/chromebook-nautilus-desktop/README.md

 - **Confirm Touché Daemon**
     touchegg --debug
   Check if gestures are detected.
 If not, verify that `~/.config/touchegg/touchegg.conf` is loaded and `touchegg.desktop` is enabled on startup.
+  - TODO: Need to better understand and document how touchegg works for this, and see if maximazion is still weird after restart
+  - TODO: Now that I think some issues are fixed with removing the user autostart, want to see if running commands works

 ### 8.5 Webcam Issues